julioclerio/julioclerio/README.md

 - Executive MBA in Capital Markets and Derivatives

 ### Journey
 My journey involves transitioning to Data Science.
-Armed with programming skills, data manipulation, and visualization tools, I delve into complex datasets to extract insights.
+Armed with programming skills, data manipulation, and visualization tools.

 ### Let's Connect!
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/clerio-fernandes) for networking and discussions.